epadam/Continuous-training-with-sentiment-analysis/README.md

 2. Build the components and pipeline (preprocessing, training, deploying, retraining) kubeflow pipeline, tfx, seldon core(A/B testing, canary deployment)
 3. Write CI/CD (github actions, Jenkins)

-## Retraining

-a.
-Annotate your data using Label Studio and store in the node
-b.
-Detect concept drift

---> It would trigger the retraining process and deploy the seldon core again